griffithlab/civicpy/docs/civic.rst

       The :attr:`CivicRecord.id` of the gene this variant belongs to.

+   .. attribute:: hgvs_expressions

+      Curated `HGVS expressions`_ describing this variant.

    .. attribute:: name

       The curated name given to this variant.

-   .. attribute:: clinvar_entries
+   .. attribute:: moleulcar_profiles

-      A list of `clinvar ids`_ associated with this variant.
+      A list of :class:`MolecularProfile` objects of all the molecular profiles involving this variant.

-   .. attribute:: coordinates

-      A :class:`CivicAttribute` object describing `CIViC coordinates`_.

-   .. attribute:: hgvs_expressions

-      Curated `HGVS expressions`_ describing this variant.

    .. attribute:: variant_aliases
       aliases